Chart Color Schemes

 Residential development activity is lower than average in Chinchilla according to AreaSearch's national comparison of local real estate markets

-New dwellings are developed at an average value of $396,000.
-In FY-26, $569,000 in commercial development approvals have been recorded, suggesting a predominantly residential focus.
-Compared to the Rest of Qld, Chinchilla has around three-quarters the rate of new dwelling approvals per person and places among the 24th percentile nationally.
-This results in relatively constrained buyer choice, supporting interest in existing properties.
+In FY-26, commercial development approvals totalled $569,000, suggesting a predominantly residential focus.
+Compared to the Rest of Qld, Chinchilla has around three-quarters the rate of new dwelling approvals per person and places among the 24th percentile nationally, resulting in relatively constrained buyer choice and interest in existing properties.
+Recent development activity has picked up, but this level is under the national average, indicating the area's established nature and potential planning limitations.
+All new construction since FY-21 has been detached dwellings, preserving Chinchilla's low density nature with 83.0% of homes being detached, reflecting robust demand for family homes despite increasing density pressures.

 Frequently Asked Questions - Development